isaacasher97/project_1/readme.md

 - In the Maps URL's Documentation linked above, there is a section that mentions Launching Google Maps and performing a specific action (Like a search)using a url scheme.
 This did not require an api key.

 - Using the given url scheme ``` https://www.google.com/maps/search/?api=1&parameters ```
-I added in the proper parameters in the app.js file line number 40
+I added in the proper parameters in the app.js file line numbers 47-51

+- Link to google maps urls documentation: https://developers.google.com/maps/documentation/urls/get-started#forming-the-url

+- Link to Stackoverflow answer that helped me add the proper parameters to the url scheme: https://stackoverflow.com/a/44859423

 </br>